 Everest Base Camp cultural attractions

 Almost everyone trekking to Everest Base Camp stops over in Namche Bazaar for at least one day to acclimatise.
 We do the same.
 Fortunately, there’s plenty of sightseeing to do within Namche Bazaar, not to mention a few great day hikes.
-We recommend visiting the Sherwi Khangba Center.
+We recommend visiting the Sherwi Khangba Centre.
 It has a wonderful Sherpa Culture Museum as well as a Sherpa Culture Photo Gallery.

-Walking up to Everest View Hotel
+Walking up to the Everest View Hotel

-If you decide to do a hike from Namche Bazaar, you should definitely stop for a drink at Everest View Hotel.
+If you decide to do a hike from Namche Bazaar, you should stop for a drink at Everest View Hotel.
 You can enjoy a 360-degree view of the mountains around you at this uniquely placed hotel.

-Further along the trail we stop over for a night in the village of Tengboche.
+Further along the trail, we stop over for a night in the village of Tengboche.
 Here we have the chance to visit Tengboche Monastery, the largest monastery in Khumbu.
 The colourful monastery, also known as Dawa Choling Gompa, is home to about 60 Tibetan Buddhist monks.
 The monks wear the traditional and distinctive maroon robes.

-Close up of some of the prayer wheels that make up the Tibetan Buddhist Prayer Wheel Wall of Upper Pisang, a village along the Annapurna Circuit trek
+Close-up of some of the prayer wheels that make up the Tibetan Buddhist Prayer Wheel Wall of Upper Pisang, a village along the Annapurna Circuit trek

 Tibetan Buddhism is a type of Buddhism that developed in the eighth century in Tibet.
 It involved mixing Buddhism with the indigenous Tibetan religion of Bon.
 The present-day leader of Tibetan Buddhism, as you likely know, is the Dalai Lama, who lives in exile in India.